-The city with many names, like “ir Ha-Kodesh”, “Terra Sancta” or “al-Quds”, but united throughout the religions: It means “The holy city”.
-Lively Jerusalem ranks among the oldest cities of the world and is home to numerous central sacred sites of three world religions, which all have their space behind its walls.
+The city with many names, like “ir Ha-Kodesh”, “Terra Sancta” or “al-Quds”, but united throughout religions – the holy city.
+Lively Jerusalem ranks among the oldest cities of the world and is home to numerous central sacred sites of three world religions, all of which have their space behind the walls.
 Here you’ll breathe history.

 What’s the best time to visit Jerusalem?

 Most comfortable conditions will prevail before and after summer, meaning late March to early June and late September to early December.
 While summer is the peak season despite the sweltering temperatures, winter will assure better hotel deals along with rather unstable weather conditions.

 Before visiting Israel in general, cross-check for Jewish holidays and have the importance and effects of Shabbat in mind.
 Especially the bigger public holidays like Yom Kippur or Sukkot will cause almost any public facility to be closed down, including markets and museums and the whole public transport.
 There are Arabic cabs called Sherut that will still be operating, but will of course be more expensive, along with increased room rates in general.

 Jerusalem is a city so diverse it would make any western executive board jealous.
 Home to Muslims, Jews, Christians, Catholics, some more some less secular, people of countless origins, each bringing their own traditional food, markets full of various little kitsch and must-haves.
 Orthodox areas just a stone’s throw from the next party street.
 Take one step past thousands of years old ruins, take another to enter that high-end shopping mall.
 Exit the city center and find forests and mountains and caves on the one, wide dry desert on the other side.